Skip to main content

 March 04, 2025

-Discover how caddisflies create underwater silk structures and why their diversity is key to understanding stream health.
-In this video, Gabi, a PhD student in the BYU Biology department, takes us into the fascinating world of caddisflies, focusing on how they use silk to construct cases, nets, and shelters.
-From early curiosity about bugs to cutting-edge research, she explains how studying these aquatic insects can provide insights into stream biodiversity and conservation efforts.
-Understanding caddisfly behavior can also reveal the health of aquatic environments and guide actions to preserve them.
+PhD student Gabi Jijon Nemalceff takes us into the fascinating world of caddisflies, focusing on how they use silk to construct cases, nets, and shelters.
+She explains how understanding the silk production and behavior of these aquatic insects can provide insights into stream biodiversity and conservation efforts.

 Tackling Soil Salinity with Bacteria | A Global Solution to Crop Loss and Poverty